 5. In the same pan, heat 1 tablespoon sesame oil over medium-high heat.
 Add drained noodles and sprouts.
 Cook and stir for 2 minutes.
 Add the chicken broth mixture, cooked chicken, and egg whites.
 Continue to cook and stir for 1-2 minutes until hot.

 6. Divide Pad Thai among 5 bowls or plates.
-Top each with a little peanuts (optional) and green onions.
-Add a very little amount of red pepper flakes to each or let everybody add their own, if desired.
+Top each with little peanuts (optional) and green onions.
+Add a very little amount of red pepper flakes to each or let everybody add their own if desired.

 Makes 5 servings (each serving about 1½ cups)

 Many restaurants let diners choose how hot their food is by asking how many stars they’d like it to be (one star being on the milder side).
 In a Thai restaurant, those who like fiery food can add more heat by adding a famous Asian chili sauce called Sriracha.
 I’m using red pepper flakes to add some heat.

 I bought a box of Thai Kitchen’s Stir-Fry Rice Noodles.
 These are gluten-free.
 All Asian noodles can be found in the Asian section of the supermarket.
 Be sure to buy rice noodles.

 Small bottles of sesame oil can be found in the Asian section.
 I like toasted sesame oil, but any sesame oil will work or vegetable oil, such as canola.
 Trader Joe’s also carries toasted sesame oil.

-Seasoned rice vinegar can also be found in the same Asian section or where vinegars are sold.
+Seasoned rice vinegar can also be found in the same Asian section or where vinegar is sold.

 This dish is much easier to cook if you gather all the ingredients and do the prep work first.
 Once ready to stir fry, it will come together very quickly!